linkspreed/Wrap/README.md

     is developed properly so that
     the platform works as well as possible.
 ```
- You can enjoy Analytix freely and use all features to an unlimited extent.
+ You can enjoy Wrap freely and use all features to an unlimited extent.

 ## 📷 UI